UTSCCSCC01/finalprojectw22-GDSC2.0/doc/sprint0/PB.md

     </ul>
     </li>
     <br>
-    <li>As a site admin, I want to format an acceptance email, so I can send that email to all applicants once they are accepted.
+    <li>As a site admin, I want to format an acceptance email template, so I can send that email to all applicants once they are accepted.
     <ul>
         <li>An interface allow site admins to modify the email format which will be sent to a group of users.</li>
     </ul>